prototypefund/Digital_Bargeld-docs/anastasis.rst

     This server requires payment to store truth per item.
     See the Taler payment protocol specification for how to pay.
     The response body MAY provide alternative means for payment.
-  :status 403 Forbidden:
-    The required account signature was invalid.
-The response body may elaborate on the error.
   :status 409 Conflict:
     The server already has some truth stored under this UUID.
 The client should check that it is generating UUIDs with enough entropy.